Enrollment

 • Students participating in internships are not automatically considered full-time for the semester of their internship.
 The number of hours for an internship is based on the credit hours granted for the internship.

-• Non-degree students' enrollment status is reported based on the level of the non-degree program.
+• Non-degree students' enrollment status is reported based on the level of the non-degree program and/or registered courses.

 • Students enrolled in a dissertation, thesis, or cooperative education are considered full-time regardless of the hours enrolled.